-To obtain FDA 510k clearance, your medical device company must choose a predicate device that either has the same intended use and technological characteristics as your new device, or you must choose a predicate device with the same intended use as your device and demonstrate that your product is equally safe and effective for the user as the predicate device.
+To obtain 510k clearance, a medical device company must choose a predicate device that either has the same intended use and technological characteristics as your new device, or must choose a predicate device with the same intended use as their device and demonstrate that their product is equally safe and effective for the user as the predicate device.

 Medical devices marketed in the United States must either be cleared or approved by the FDA, unless certain exemptions apply.